0xmons/0xmons-blog/contents/cthulhu.md

 # Conclusion

 With this update, I think it's a large enough update to certify this as v2 of the 0xmons project.
-As I've been alphabetically going down the list of Lovecraftian gods, I think Cthulhu is a dastardly name name, and I'm excited for this to go live.
+As I've been alphabetically going down the list of Lovecraftian gods, I think Cthulhu is a dastardly name, and I'm excited for this to go live.
 So we've gone from Azathoth to Cthulhu.

 I hope this inspires people working in more non-standard projects that are less amenable to the typical on-chain encoding techniques to consider more creative ways of tying their asset to Ethereum.
 To the purists out there, I'm afraid this is the best I can do with what I've got.
 But I'm sure there are more clever methods out there, waiting to be used.